digicatapult/sqnc-node/Upgrade.md

 ## Node

-The final step is to update the dscp-node.
+The last stop in the node section is to update the dscp-node.

 There are several steps to do now, the dscp-node version must be changed and then and then complete the tests and check runtime-benchmarks builds.

 ## Runtime

-And in the Runtime file lib.rs file, roughly line 100, the version must be changed there as a set of numbers, so instead of `5.6.8` it would be `568`, for example `spec_version: 444`
+Inn the Runtime file, lib.rs, roughly line 100, the version must be changed there as a set of numbers, so instead of `5.6.8` it would be `568`, for example `spec_version: 444`

 If the tests pass create a PR from the **integration** branch.